Nutrient Deficiency: Real Cause of the Obesity Epidemic

 If you think having a nutrient deficiency is something that happens only in those living in third-world countries, think again.
 Despite living in one of the wealthiest nations in the world, many Americans suffer from at least one nutrient deficiency.

-The list of symptoms for most nutrient deficiencies is long.
-Depending on the nutrient, some of the side effects may include nausea, fatigue, balance problems, swollen tongue, muscle cramps, low blood pressure.
+The list of symptoms for most nutritional deficiencies is long.
+Depending on the nutrient, some of the side effects may include nausea, fatigue, balance problems, swollen tongue, muscle cramps, and low blood pressure.
 But one symptom you’ll rarely find on any nutrient deficiency list is weight gain or obesity.

 Yet, more than 70% of adults in the U.S. are overweight or obese.
 Doctors and nutrition experts usually attribute this to the poor diet and exercise habits of Americans, saying they eat too much and exercise too little.
 If pressed, they might even mention that Americans eat too much fast food and junk food.
 But they rarely delve further, never considering that a nutrient deficiency may be to blame.

 But the link is quite obvious, and it makes perfect sense.